ITHwang/mns-conference/main.md

 ## # 5
 - In order to find more exactly relevant regulations and articles, we've decided to make a knowledge base for korean naval regulations by extracting text from raw pdf files and organizing them in a structured form.
 - So, in the presentation, we suggest a data pipeline in which raw regulation data is extracted, tranformed, and loaded into the knowledge base.
-- And then, we put to test by applying the knowledge base to the latest open-source retriever to check out how well the knowledge base has been constructed.
+- And then, we put the knowledge base to the test by applying to the latest open-source retriever to check out how well the knowledge base has been constructed.

 ## # 6
 - Actually, there are many structured formats we can utilize for constructing the knowledge base, such as RDBMS, excel, etc.